OdonataResearchLLC/lisp-unit/README.md

 [Documentation is located on the project wiki.][wiki]

+### Features

+* Written in portable Common Lisp
+* Loadable as a single file
+* Loadable with [ASDF][] or [Quicklisp][]
+* Simple to define and run tests
+* Redfine functions and macros without reloading tests
+* Test return values, printed output, macro expansions, and conditions
+* Fined grained control over the testing output
+* Store all test results in a database object that can be examined
+* Group tests by package for modularity
+* Group tests using tags

 ### How to use lisp-unit

 The core definitions of *lisp-unit* may be used by loading the single